brainuser5705/brainuser5705.github.io/_includes/korean.md

 ---

-# April 2025
+# 2025년 4월 29일

-## 29 - End of the semester Brief update
+## End of the semester Brief update

 Took a long break from Anki, but getting back into it now (I have 50+ reviews stacked up).